synapsecode/BoomJournal-Fragment/README.md

-# BoomJournalX Test
+# BoomJournal Fragment
-A Small Part of BoomJournal Created for Matt West
+A Small Part of a Freelance Request!
-Update: ChangeLayout & Make Video Floating (Network -> Asset) Add Colour to Back & Emoji Buttons
-Starting Work on it very soon!
+A UI Fragment to be precise.
+Not much else